The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 Based on our data, most successful authors use a simple 3-tier structure:

-That said, some authors go complex: about 52% have 5 or more tiers.
+Another 41% keep it even simpler with just 1-2 tiers.
+Only 18% go complex with 5 or more.
 The right structure depends on your audience and how much effort you want to put into tier management.

 How Many Advance Chapters Should You Offer?